What is the best card to use while travelling abroad?

 As well as earning great rewards to reach your next travel goal, it’s important to stay on top of both costs and rewards while actually travelling.
 There are so many different options for both paying for purchases and accessing cash while travelling, so what are the best options?

-The Best Card to Avoid Fees: Starling Bank Debit Card
+The best card to avoid fees elsewhere: Starling Bank Debit Card

 The bad news about this card is that it doesn’t earn any rewards, as it’s a debit card — not a travel card.
 You’ll also have to load sufficient funds onto the card before you travel.